Elementary coordinatization of finitely generated nilpotent groups: Bilinearization of nilpotent groups

 \subsection{Coordinatization of the action of the ring of scalars}

 Assume $A$ is a binomial domain.
-For a nilpotent $A$-group $G$ the action of the ring $A$ in various quotients of $G$ is coordinated, i.e. if $H_1\triangleleft H_2$ are $A$ subgroups of $G$, then the canonical epimorphism $H_2\rightarrow H_2/H_1$ is an $A$-epimorphism.
-In this section we build subrings of the ring $P_R$, which possess the property of coordinatization on the quotients where the action of $P_R$ is defined.
-For a definition of groups admitting exponents in a binomial ring $R$, or $R$-groups for short we refer the reader to~\cite{hall}.
+For a nilpotent $A$-group $G$ the action of the ring $A$ on various quotients of $G$ is coordinated, i.e. if $H_1\unlhd H_2$ are $A$-subgroups of $G$, then the canonical epimorphism $H_2\rightarrow H_2/H_1$ is an $A$-epimorphism.
+In this section we build subrings of the ring $P_R$, which satisfy this property wherever the action of $P_R$ is defined.

 Denote by $L_R$ the set of canonical homomorphisms induced by the inclusions $R^l_i\rightarrow R^u_i$.
 There exists the largest subring $PL_R$ of the ring $P_R$ (with respect to inclusion) such that all homomorphisms of $L_R$ are $PL_R$-linear.